astronomer/astro-docs/ac/next/install-docker.md

     FROM quay.io/astronomer/docker-airflow:latest-onbuild
     ```

-    When you spin up your Airflow environment, this file pulls the corresponding Astronomer Core `on-build` image ([source code](https://github.com/astronomer/ap-airflow/blob/master/2.0.0/buster/Dockerfile)).
+    When you create the Docker containers to run Airflow, this file pulls the latest Astronomer Core `onbuild` image ([source code](https://github.com/astronomer/ap-airflow/)) and creates a Docker image based on the logic within it.
 To specify a particular version of Apache Airflow and Astronomer Core, replace `latest` with the tag for your desired version.
 For a list of all image tags available, refer to [Astronomer on Quay.io](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

 4. In your project folder, run one of the following commands to download a default `docker-compose.yaml` file based on the database and Airflow Executor you want to use: